kollbaumc/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

 - What error do you get?
+When running the code it said database is locked.
 - Can you tell what line it was executing when it failed?
+It failed when process two was adding cooper the rabbit.

 ## Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+This occurs when another connection is accessing the database.
+Sqlite can't handle a high level of concurrency.
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock